kristinemlarson/gnssrefl/docs/pages/shortcourse_2023_web.md

 # 2023 SHORT COURSE: GNSS INTERFEROMETRIC REFLECTOMETRY

-### Basic Principles and an Introduction to the gnssrefl Software Package
+### Basic principles and an introduction to the gnssrefl software
 **Proposed Dates:** May 1-4, 2023

 **Times:** 9-11 am Colorado Daylight Time